If you have tiny white bumps on your nose, chin or cheeks, resist the urge to try removing them.

 In adults, milia fall into two types: primary and secondary.
 Primary milia are similar to the kind that babies get.
 Secondary milia happen when a skin condition that leads to blistering damages the pore lining.
 Burns or severe rashes, for example, can increase the number of skin cells trapped under the skin’s surface.

 Usually, the best treatment for milia is to do nothing, says dermatologist Melissa Piliang, MD.
 Milia usually disappears in a few weeks.

-“If you’re an adult with milia, you might try an over-the-counter exfoliating treatment that contains salicylic acid,” Dr. Piliang says.
-“This can improve exfoliation, and may help speed up the bumps dissolving.”
+“If you’re an adult with milia, you might try an over-the-counter exfoliating treatment that contains salicylic acid, alpha hydroxyl acid or a retinoid such as adapalene,” Dr. Piliang says.
+“These can improve the skin’s natural turnover by removing the dead cells, and may help the bumps go away faster.”

 For adults, sun damage can be a contributing factor to milia because it makes skin leathery.
 This makes it more difficult for dead cells to rise to the skin’s surface and shed normally.

 Maintaining a good skin-care routine can help minimize the chance of milia appearing in adults, Dr. Piliang says.